top of page

 • There does not need to be a physical injury for a person to have experienced family and domestic violence.

-• They can be between partners who live together (currently or previously in a married or de facto relationship), boyfriends, girlfriends or dates (both current or previous).
+• between partners who live together (currently or previously in a married or de facto relationship), boyfriends, girlfriends or dates (both current or previous).

 The definitions of violence as recognized in Australian legislation can be found here: What is domestic and family violence? | Family Violence Law Help.
 Please visit the web page, as increasing your general education about this topic increases the possible levels of safety for the future.